BattlesnakeOfficial/starter-snake-typescript/README.md

 ![Battlesnake Logo](https://media.battlesnake.com/social/GitHubSocial.png)

-This is a basic implementation of the [Battlesnake API](https://docs.battlesnake.com/references/api).
-It's a great starting point for anyone wanting to program their first Battlesnake using TypeScript.
-It comes ready to use with [Repl.it](https://repl.it) and [Heroku](https://heroku.com), or you can use any other cloud provider you'd like.
+This is a basic implementation of the [Battlesnake API](https://docs.battlesnake.com/references/api) in TypeScript.
+It's a great starting point for anyone wanting to program their first Battlesnake using TypeScript, and comes ready to deploy with [Replit](https://repl.it) and [Heroku](https://heroku.com), or you can use any other cloud provider you'd like.

 ## Technologies Used